akkartik/lines.love/Manual_tests.md

     - analogously, how a shape precisely looks as you draw it

 * start out running the text editor, press ctrl+e to edit source, make a change to the source, press ctrl+e twice to return to the source editor; the change should be preserved.
 * run with an untested version.
 Error message pops up.
 Press a key.
 Text editor comes up, and doesn't receive the key.
 Press ctrl+e.
+Error pops up.
+Press a key.
 Source editor opens up.
 Press ctrl+e.
+Error pops up.
+Press a key.
 Text editor returns.
 * create a couple of spuriously failing tests.
 Run with an untested version.
 Error message includes message about untested version.

 ### Other compromises